-Southern Methodist University is committed to providing a work and study environment that encourages intellectual and scademic excellence and the emotional well-being of its students, faculty, and staff.
-Circumstances, facts, and conduct that violates this policy contradict the University's educational philosophy and standard.
+Southern Methodist University is committed to providing a work and study environme encourages intellectual and academic excellence and the emotional well-being of its st faculty, and staff.
+Circumstances, facts, and conduct that violates this policy contradic University's educational philosophy and standard.

-Southern Methodist University expressly prohibits sexual harassment of its students, faculty, or staff, or of applicants who seek to join the University community in any capacity.
+Southern Methodist University expressly prohibits sexual harassment of its studentulty, or staff, or of applicants who seek to join the University community in any capac

-SMU strives to provide an educational and working environment for its students, faculty, and staff free of intimidation and harassment.
-The unprofessional treatment of students and colleagues in any form is unacceptable to the University community.
+SMU strives to provide an educational and working environment for its students, fa and staff free of intimidation and harassment.
+The unprofessional treatment of student colleagues in any form is unacceptable to the University community.

-- Educational materials and programs designed to increase awareness and understanding of sexual harassment and ways to prevent its occurrence - Prompt, effective grievance procedures that are fair to both the complainant and the accused - · Appropriate sanctions - Reasonable action to protect complainants and others participating in the proceedings against retaliation - Counseling and consultation services by professional counselors for those involved in sexual harassment complaints - Informal proceedings that safeguard the identifies of the persons involved and the outcome of the proceedings
+- Educational materials and programs designed to increase awareness and understand sexual harassment and ways to prevent its occurrence - Prompt, effective grievance procedures that are fair to both the complainant and the cused - · Appropriate sanctions - Reasonable action to protect complainants and others participating in the proceedin against retaliation - Counseling and consultation services by professional counselors for those involved sexual harassment complaints - Informal proceedings that safeguard the identifies of the persons involved and the c of the proceedings